Deploy COS for robotics server in the cloud¶

 Now that the server is set up, let’s see how to deploy and register a device for monitoring.

 Note: The device setup is covered in a the next tutorial.
-You can find it here.
+You can find it at Deploy COS for robotics agent on your robot.